TobiasHall/Angel/README.md

 ## General Info
-![How the game page looks like!](/angel.png "Game page") This game was created based on a friends memory of a game he played as a teenager
+![How the game page looks like!](/angel.png "Game page") This game was created based on a friends memory of a game he played as a teenager.
+This project is developed in my spare time.

 ## Technologies
 The project is created with:
 * .NET Core version: 3.1
 * C# version: 8.0
+* Interface
+* Drag-and-drop

 ## License
 No Licence.